apache/trafficserver/doc/appendices/command-line/traffic_server.en.rst

 .. option:: -F, --disable_pfreelist

 Disable free list in ProxyAllocator which were left out by the -f option.
-Please note that this option is a temporary, testing option, and will be removed in the future.
+This option includes the functionality of :option:`-f`.

 .. option:: -R LEVEL, --regression LEVEL